InterVarsity Christian Fellowship v. University of Iowa

 A faith community for students, focused on fellowship and service

 For 25 years, the InterVarsity Graduate Christian Fellowship student group has been part of campus life at the University of Iowa, a campus that features over 500 student groups.
 As a Christian group, InterVarsity fulfills its mission by providing a community where students can grow in their faith while pursuing their academic education.
 The student group hosts weekly Bible studies, monthly meetings that include prayer and worship, and discussions on important religious and social issues on campus.
 It also serves the local, state, and global communities by hosting and participating in community service initiatives, including Oxfam and the C.R.O.P.
 Hunger Walk to combat global poverty.
-InterVarsity has been the top fundraiser for the C.R.O.P.
-Walk in six of the seven past years.
+Intervarsity has been the top fundraiser for the C.R.O.P.
+Walk six times in the last decade.
 The University of Iowa has previously recognized the student group for its outstanding service to the student body.

 InterVarsity encourages and welcomes all students to be members, and as a Christian group, it reasonably asks that group leaders share its Christian faith.
 In this respect, InterVarsity is no different from the many other student groups on campus that ask their leaders to adhere to certain requirements.
 For instance, fraternities have only male leaders and members; female sports clubs have only female leaders and members; and political and ideological groups can require their leaders to agree with their mission.